billyfung/node-beginner/README.md

 With all the middleware set up for authentication, the routing is fairly straightforward.
 The `/auth/github` route is used to begin the authentication, and the `/auth/github/callback` is the route that handles the callback from the GitHub strategy.
 It is important to remember that the callback URL is specified within the GitHub developer settings for the application, as well as within the Passport strategy setup.

-On a successful callback, the route handler will redirect to `/profile` where the information for the GitHub profile can be displayed.
-A useful thing to do is to test that the session is authenticated, by writing a `testAuthentication` function, and passing it into the route handler:
+On a successful callback, the route handler will redirect to `/users` where the information for the GitHub profile can be displayed.
+A useful thing to do is to test that the session is authenticated, by writing a `testAuthentication` function, and passing it into the route handler.
+It's also good to have a logout feature, so the session isn't hanging around.
 ```
-app.get('/profile', ensureAuthenticated, profile)
+app.get('/users', ensureAuthenticated, users)

+app.get('/logout', function(req, res){
+  req.logout();
+  res.redirect('/');
+})

 function ensureAuthenticated(req,res,next){
   if(req.isAuthenticated())